luisespino/linux-handbook/Debian-Ubuntu/Assemble-RISC-V/index.md

 ---
-title: Assemble, Link, and Run AArch64 files on x86-64 with QEMU on Arch Linux
+title: Assemble, Link, and Run RISC-V files on x86-64 with QEMU on Debian/Ubuntu
 layout: default
 parent: Arch Linux Guides
 ---